CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Speed-Limits.md

 ### Applicators

-The speed palette controlls the various modes of the speed limits tool, and determines what speed will be set when clicking speed icons on the map.
+The speed palette controls the various modes of the speed limits tool, and determines what speed will be set when clicking speed icons on the map.

 ![Speed Palette](picSpeedLimits_paletteNew.png)